 Sources and Types of Gravitational Waves

-Any object with mass that accelerates (which in science means changes position at a variable rate, and includes spinning and orbiting objects) produces gravitational waves.
-This includes humans and cars and airplanes etc. but the gravitational waves made by us here on Earth are much too small to detect.
+Any object with mass that accelerates (i.e., changes position at a variable rate) produces gravitational waves.
+This includes humans and cars and airplanes etc., but the gravitational waves made by us here on Earth are much too small to detect.

-Since we can’t generate detectable gravitational waves on Earth, the only way to study them is to look to the places in the Universe where they are generated by nature.
+Since we can’t generate detectable gravitational waves on Earth, the only way to study them is to look where they are generated by nature.
 The Universe is filled with incredibly massive objects that undergo rapid accelerations (things like orbiting pairs of black holes and neutron stars, or stars blowing up at the ends of their lives).
-LIGO scientists have defined four categories of gravitational waves based on what causes them.
-These categories are: Continuous Gravitational Waves, Compact Binary Inspiral Gravitational Waves, Stochastic Gravitational Waves, and Burst Gravitational Waves.
-Each one generates a unique “fingerprint” or characteristic vibrational signature that LIGO's interferometers can sense, and that researchers can look for in LIGO’s data.
-They are described in more detail below.
+Based on these different sources, LIGO scientists have defined four categories of gravitational waves: Continuous Gravitational Waves, Compact Binary Inspiral Gravitational Waves, Stochastic Gravitational Waves, and Burst Gravitational Waves.
+Each category generates a unique set of “fingerprints” or characteristic vibrational signatures that LIGO's interferometers can sense, and that researchers can look for in LIGO’s data.
+Each is described in more detail below.

 Continuous Gravitational Waves